jzxr/jzxr.github.io/README.md

 ### 2.1.2 Github - get data required

 ---
-This body content is to read data in csvs and get sum of vote
+This function is to read data in csvs and get sum of vote

 ---